 Tint – Controls the post color tint value ranging from -100 to 100.

-Reset – Resets all color corrections values to 0.
+Reset – Resets all color corrections values to 0 (the default value).

 Load – Loads color corrections preset file.